• Skip to main content

 dr. brown's breastmilk storage bags

-We love these bags because they thick and durable, large enough to write your baby’s name on it and comes with an exterior trim for extra cushioning.
+We love these bags because they are thick and durable, large enough to write your baby’s name on them, and come with an exterior trim for extra cushioning.

 You can buy a 50 count for around $9 or a 100 count for $13 on Amazon.